Learning to blend technique and feel are like having a good balance of “head and heart.”

 - It often brings up VERY un musical feelings when we detach and try something new and unfamiliar on guitar.
 We “run for cover” back to our feel-good zone.

-- We maybe hear a very technical player who is “short on feel” and think the “lack of feel” is due to practicing technique.
+- We hear a very guitar player who is “short on feel” and think the “lack of feel” is due to practicing technique.

 - We then think we need to choose one or the other for ourselves – “technique OR feeling”